Claw Hammers

 What weight claw hammer should I choose?

-For general-purpose DIY and light carpentry, a 16oz (454g) hammer provides the best balance of driving power and control.
-Professional carpenters often prefer 20oz models for framing work, whilst finish carpenters might opt for lighter 12-14oz hammers for delicate tasks.
-If you're purchasing your first hammer or building a basic toolkit, start with a quality 16oz model—it handles the widest range of applications effectively.
+For general-purpose work, a 16oz hammer provides the best balance of driving power and control.
+Professional carpenters often prefer 20oz models for framing, whilst finish carpenters opt for lighter 12-14oz hammers for delicate tasks.

 Are fibreglass handles better than wooden ones?

-Each material offers distinct advantages.
-Fibreglass handles provide superior durability, consistent shock absorption, and weather resistance, making them popular for heavy site work and outdoor applications.
-Traditional hickory handles offer excellent natural shock dampening and a feel many experienced tradespeople prefer, though they require more careful maintenance and can break under side loading.
-Steel handles are strongest for demolition work but transmit more vibration.
-Your choice depends on intended use and personal preference.
+Both offer distinct advantages.
+Fibreglass handles provide superior durability, weather resistance, and consistent shock absorption for heavy site work.
+Hickory handles offer excellent natural dampening and a feel many experienced tradespeople prefer, though they require more careful maintenance.

 ^ Top